 Various health issues can cause a parrot’s feathers to change in color, including:

 - Psittacine beak and feather disease

-- Fatty liver
+- Fatty liver disease

 The feather can be deformed, which restricts its ability to reflect light.
 When the nanostructures are malformed, colors like blue will become dim.
-Given the complexity of these structures, even a slight deformation can result in a lack of color.
+So, even a slight deformation can lead to a lack of color.

 As a feather reaches the end of its life, it may take on a frayed appearance with duller coloring.
-In contrast, the new, growing feathers often appear more vivid and healthy.
+In contrast, the new, growing feathers will appear more vivid and colorful.

 How Do Parrot Feathers Change Color?

 This will react to the hormones and chemicals in the parrot’s body as it matures.
 The pigments may change hue or develop into new colors altogether.

 According to Comparative Biochemistry and Physiology, carotenoid pigments make up the same colors as psittacofluvins.
 These are derived from ingesting plant matter.
 However, even though carotenoid sources are the main part of a parrot’s diet, this species’ plumage is not affected by food.

 Coloring in parrots’ feathers is affected by light reflection, which is called structural coloring.
 Most parrots have a combination of structural and chemical coloring.
 For example, blue feathers aren’t created through pigment.
 Instead, they form because of the reflection of light in the nanostructures within each feather.